tonypiazza/derbylane-spider/README.rst

 *Where username and password are the MySQL credentials to use when connecting*

-2. Use pip to install all of the dependencies for this project:
+2. Use pip to install all of the dependencies:

 .. code-block:: shell